$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 Vector databases are a crucial component of retrieval-augmented generation (RAG) in Open Data Hub.
 They store and index vector embeddings that represent the semantic meaning of text or other data.
 When you integrate vector databases with Llama Stack in Open Data Hub, you can build RAG applications that combine large language models (LLMs) with relevant, domain-specific knowledge.

-Vector databases provide you with the following capabilities:
+Vector databases provide the following capabilities:

 -